indico/indico-user-docs/docs/conferences/papers/peer_reviewing.md

 Reviewers can also be presented with custom questions when leaving a review on a paper.
 This can be useful when extra information besides accepting/rejecting a paper is needed from a reviewer.
-There are three types of questions that can be used:
+There are the three types of questions that can be used:

 - A rating
 - A yes/no question